 Part Three — Performing Well in English Job Interviews

 A job interview in English tests two things at the same time: your English and your professional judgment.
-The good news is that both can be prepared for.
+Both can be prepared for.

 - That is a great question.
 Let me think about that for a moment.